-The Branch was also fortunate to receive legacy income of £39,200 during the year.
+The Branch received £1,341 in Legacy income during the year.
 As ever, we are extremely grateful for the generosity of our donors, and committed to ensure that the legacy income we receive is spent for the maximum possible benefit for the animals in our care.
-In addition to this, the Branch received £1,237 from Funeral Donations.
+This was, however, a very significant decrease in Legacy income compared to previous years.
+The Trustees are actively engaged in promotion of Legacies to protect the future finances of the Charity.
+In addition to Legacy income, the Branch received £841 from Funeral Donations.